alakhani33/Medical-Records-From-Cliinical-Notes/README.md

-# Ejection Fraction (EF) Extractor from Clinical Notes
+# Distinct Medical Records Extractor from Clinical Notes and Narratives

-This Python script extracts **ejection fraction (EF)** values from unstructured clinical notes using regular expressions.
+This Python script extracts distinct medical records (e.g., ejection fraction) from unstructured clinical notes using regular expressions.
 It is designed to handle a wide variety of EF expressions commonly found in clinical documentation.

 ---